bagder/log/README.md

 ### :scheme

-Last week we received [a bug report](https://github.com/curl/curl/issues/8381) saying that a user couldn't changed the `:scheme` pseudo header when curl uses HTTP/2.
+Last week we received [a bug report](https://github.com/curl/curl/issues/8381) saying that a user couldn't change the `:scheme` pseudo header when curl uses HTTP/2.
 When I fixed that oversight, I also took the opportunity to try out a few different custom schemes when communicating with a few h2 servers running in the wild.
 It turns out not a single server I tried this with cared about